Memphis Public Library

 Memphis Public Libraries (MPL) is a public library system serving Shelby County, Tennessee.

-Memphis Public Libraries has a yearly circulation of 250,000 items and serves 400,000 patrons a year.
-The library has 18 branches located throughout the city of Memphis and surrounding areas, offering up to 3,400 programs to the public each year.
+It has 18 branches located throughout the city of Memphis and surrounding areas, offering up to 3,400 programs to the public each year.
+In 2023, the library had an overall circulation of 1,148,494 items.

-Memphis Public Libraries has been recognized for its commitment to being a key center for both cultural and intellectual growth.
-In 1998, former director C. Lamar Wallis was lauded for his dedication to intellectual freedom with the Tennessee Library Association's Freedom of Information Award.
-In 2007 MPL was awarded the National Medal for Museum and Library Service by the Institute of Museum and Library Services.

-WYPL, the library-run radio station, has been recognized by the American Foundation for the Blind as the Model Radio Reading Service.

 History

 1880s: Founding

 The history of Memphis Public Libraries began in the 1880s, when the city received $75,000 from Frederick Cossitt to build a public library on a plot of land near the Mississippi River.
-With the city promising funds for operations, Cossitt’s gift was used entirely on the construction of the library, resulting in an elaborate Romanesque design by architect L.B.
+With the city promising funds for operations, Cossitt's gift was used entirely on the construction of the library, resulting in an elaborate Romanesque design by architect L.B.
 Wheeler.

 However, when the library opened on April 12, 1893, it was soon made clear that the city government lacked funds for books; upon its grand opening, the library's shelves were empty.
 Memphians acted quickly, holding fundraisers and events that would eventually fill the Cossitt Library with books and research materials.